matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 - Each visitor class defines its own traversal of the composite tree, as well as its own unique operation on each node.
 - Using a Visitor object along with a composite objects makes it easy to customize the process of traversal

-- What is a basic idea of Visitor Pattern ?
+### What is a basic idea of Visitor Pattern ?

 - The Visitor pattern is a way to do something with each node of a composite object.
 - Visitor + Composite = Decorator

 ## State Pattern

 - Objects for state pattern.
-This pattern is used to encapsulate varying behavior for the same object based on its initail state.
+This pattern is used to encapsulate varying behavior for the same object based on its initaial state.
 - This can be a cleaner way for an object to change its behavior at runtime without restoring large monolithic conditional statements and thus improve maintainability.
 - Class needs to implement methods play(), pause(), getVolume(), ...
     - Put all of these methods in interface MediaPlayerState